 In 1949, an idol of Lord Rama appeared in the mosque and the local Hindus started offering prayers, however then again both Hindus and Muslims started fighting and filed civil suits.
 The city Magistrate gave the order to lock the gates, but prayers were continued.

-In 1986, Umesh Chandra Pandey filed a case seeking his right for worship, and on February 1 Faizabad Sessions Judge gave the order to worship at the site.
+In 1986, Umesh Chandra Pandey filed a case seeking his right to worship, and on February 1 Faizabad Sessions Judge gave the order to worship at the site.

 “In 1990 BJP Government’s L.K.
 Advani went on a rath yatra and was arrested in Samastipur, Bihar.
 Thousands of kar sevaks gathered in Ayodhya.
 The mosque was partially damaged and 30 people were killed in police firing.
 By all this, the BJP tally rose, and the party won the UP assembly polls.”

-On January 7, 1993 the central government acquired the 67 acres surrounding disputed lands, and quashed all the pending suits by passing an ordinance.
-The Supreme rejected this and on March 6, 2002, Centre approached the Allahabad High Court seeking hearing of the case.
-Three high Court judge bench listened to the dispute of Ayodhya land.
+On January 7, 1993, the central government acquired the 67 acres surrounding disputed lands and quashed all the pending suits by passing an ordinance.
+The Supreme rejected this and on March 6, 2002, the Centre approached the Allahabad High Court seeking a hearing of the case.
+Three high Court judges bench listened to the dispute over Ayodhya land.

 “March-August 2003: Archaeological Survey of India excavates in Ayodhya on the directions of the Allahabad high court.
 It claims to have found evidence of a temple beneath the mosque.
 Muslims disputed the findings, and on September 30, 2010, Allahabad High Court gave the judgment that the site should be split- 1/3 for the Hindus, 1/3 for the Muslims, and the remainder shall go to the Nirmohi akadha sect”.